ASNR-fr/CALINS/README.md

 - *case.sigma_resp_expe*: uncertainty on the experimental response (for benchmark cases).

 Finally, the *Case* object has a function to display and save, in *.html* format, a histogram of integral sensitivities along with the sensitivity profiles for each isotope and isotopic reaction.

+### **NDCovariances**
+The *NDCovariances* object provides a unified interface for loading and managing nuclear data covariance matrices from various file formats.
+This is the **recommended method** for handling covariance data in CALINS.
+The available attributes are:
+- *NDCovariances.input_path*: path to the covariance file;
+- *NDCovariances.format*: detected or specified format ('coverx', 'coverx_text', 'comac', 'gendf', 'xlsx', or 'auto');
+- *NDCovariances.cov_dataf*: DataFrame containing the covariance data in standardized format;
+- *NDCovariances.e_bins*: energy group boundaries;
+- *NDCovariances.group_nb*: number of energy groups;
+- *NDCovariances.header*: original file header (if available);
+- *NDCovariances.iso_reac_list*: list of (isotope, reaction) pairs present in the covariance data, automatically extracted and filtered to exclude energy bin entries.

+The object supports automatic format detection and provides a `write_xlsx()` method for exporting covariance data to Excel format, enabling full round-trip export/import cycles.

 ### **Uncertainty**
 The *Uncertainty* object allows calculating an (absolute) uncertainty using the Sandwich formula and storing several properties related to this calculation.
 This object takes as input a sensitivity vector and a covariance matrix, already built as Numpy arrays, as well as the number of energy groups and the isotope-reaction list describing the construction of the vector and matrix.
 The available attributes are: